FabioTranjan/breakout-game/README.md

-# breakout-game
+# Breakout Game

-# description
+# Description
-A simple Breakout game using OpenGL.
+A simple Breakout game using OpenGL 3.

-# dependencies
+# Dependencies